 Content marketing is an effective customer acquisition strategy that works for all types of businesses.
-Consumers and professionals constantly search for ebooks, social media posts, videos and blog posts that’s relevant to them.
+Consumers and professionals constantly search for ebooks, social media posts, videos, and blog posts that are relevant to them.

 Sharing your expertise and industry knowledge can help your brand build authority and boost lead generation.

 Not only that, but it also builds authority on search engines, making them much more likely to recommend your eCommerce business when users are searching for your products.

 Content creation is an excellent inbound marketing strategy because it casually invites potential buyers to your online store through search engines and through valuable content pieces, such as how-to guides and instructional videos.